Be a Responsible Driver This Holiday Season

 Arrive Home Alive

 Know how you will be getting home at the end of your outing.
-Be sure to have a back-up plan in case something changes.
+Be sure to have a backup plan in case something changes.
+It pays to plan ahead!

-• Identify a designated driver and ensure that person has not had any alcohol to drink before getting into a car with him or her.
-If s/he has, go to your back up plan.
+• Choose a designated driver and confirm that they have not had any alcohol to drink before getting into a car with them.
+If they have, go to your backup plan.

-• Carry contact information for cab companies or car services in your wallet or on your phone.
+• Save cab company numbers or service contacts in your phone.
 As we get closer to the holidays, some companies may even offer special fares.

-• Download ride-sharing apps to your phone.
+• Download ride-sharing apps (Uber, Lyft) to your phone.
 You can even pre-populate your information to make it a quicker process.

-• Know what public transportation runs by where you will be, such as the bus.
+• Check public transportation schedules.
+Know what runs by where you will be, such as the bus.

 Safety Tips When Drinking Alcohol

-• Set limits as to the number of drinks you plan to have.
+• Set limits as to the number of drinks you plan to have before you start.

-• Do not mix alcohol with over-the-counter or prescription medications or illegal drugs.
+• Never mix alcohol with over-the-counter or prescription medications or illegal substances.

 Hosting an Event Serving Alcohol